FilledOfCode/Platinum/README.md

 Script for content based image classification using the bag of visual words approach.

-The script is a Pyt
+The script is a Python version of [phow_ca